Shandong, China

 With sites sacred to Confucian and Daoist followers there is much to appreciate in the scenic beauty of the Shandong mountains.

-Taishan
+Taishan 台山

 Taishan reaches an impressive 5,029 feet [1,533 meters] and the route to the top has many sculptures, inscriptions, temples and waterfalls.
 The summit is called Jade Emperor Peak.
-The Taishan Temple at the base of the mountain dates back to Han dynasty times and greatly expanded in the Tang and Song dynasties when many splendid halls were built.
-Well trodden routes lead to interesting temples near the summit.
+The Taishan Temple ➚ at the base of the mountain dates back to Han dynasty times and was greatly expanded in the Tang and Song dynasties when many splendid halls were added.
+Well trodden routes lead to a range of interesting temples near the summit.
 An arduous 1,200 steps lead to Nantian Gate ‘south gate to heaven’ and then the 碧霞祠 Bì xiá cí ‘Azure Cloud Temple’ dating back to the Song dynasty.
 The town of Tai’an lies at its foot and the Lingyan si ‘Monastery of the Magic Cliff’ is nearby.

 Qufu